What Is Email Hosting: Explanation for Beginners

 Email hosting vs Email management service

-While email hosting providers give you space to store your branded emails, email management services help your team, like customer service or sales teams, efficiently manage large volumes of incoming and outgoing messages.
-Email management services let you streamline communication workflows with clients by setting up automated responses, assigning emails to team members, collaborating on replies, and tracking the status of ongoing conversations.
+While email hosting providers give you space to store your branded emails, email management services help your teams, such as customer service or sales teams, to efficiently manage large volumes of incoming and outgoing messages.
+These services allow you to streamline communication workflows with clients by setting up automated responses, assigning emails to team members, collaborating on replies, and tracking the status of ongoing conversations.

 Email management tools are a must for customer support teams to handle daily inquiries, sales teams to track leads, agencies that deal with multiple client accounts, and any business that needs to streamline high-volume incoming messages and keep things up and running.